protolambda/remerkleable/README.md

     - list, container, vector
     - basic types
 - Functionality:
-    - Serialize basic types.
-Into output stream and as `bytes`
+    - Serialize all types.
+Into output stream (returning the written count) and as `bytes`
     - Deserialize all types.
 From input stream (and scope) and from `bytes`
     - Hash-tree-root all types
     - Merkle-based data-sharing: